British Scooter Endurance Club

 At the circuit each team rider needs to sign on.
 This task is made much easier for us if you attend as a team group.

-All riders will need to produce a completed signed rider registration form and their licences in order to compete in the event.
+All new riders will need to produce their licences in order to compete in the event.
 If everything is satisfactory a competitor’s wristband will be issued.

 Minimum riding equipment required.